-A weekly Celebration Assembly will be held this will include a 'Shining Light of the week' celebration assembly is dedicated for the praise and recognition of children who have made particularly noteworthy progress for Attainment, Achievement or Attitude.
+A weekly Celebration Assembly will be held this will include praising 'Shining Light of the week'.
+Celebration assemblies are dedicated to praise and recognition of children who have made particularly noteworthy progress for Attainment, Achievement or Attitude.

 During this assembly, other certificates of achievement may also be presented relating to Maths, English, PE and sport.

-Weekly Celebration assemblies will also celebrate the achievements of the class with the most behavior tokens and House with highest amount of behavior tokens each week and each term.
+Weekly Celebration assemblies will also celebrate the achievements of the class/house with the most behavior tokens/team points.